10 Best Hiking Trails near Bozeman, MT

 3. Peets Hill, Burke Park

 Burke Park, off Main Street east of downtown, is one of the most popular in-town hiking trails.
-Also known as "Peets Hill," the outdoor space blends with the surrounding city, making it easy for impromptu excursions.
-It features a short climb and a flat hike on a plateau overlooking the surrounding countryside and city.
+The outdoor space is also known as "Peets Hill," and it blends with the surrounding city, making it easy for impromptu excursions.
+It features a short climb and a flat hike on a plateau overlooking the countryside.
 This elevated landscape makes Peets Hill particularly popular for sunset hikes.

 Several routes weave throughout the 41-acre Burke Park.
 And while there's plenty of space to explore and get a good hike, the elevated stature of the area makes it hard to get lost.
 The most extended trek available stretches approximately a mile south to connect with Sourdough Road.
 The entire area is exposed to the sun, making it a hot hike in the summer.